hexatomic/hexatomic/docs/user/src/usage/graph-editor/README.md

 - You can **center the view** around a specific point in the graph by double-clicking that point.

-If you don't like the layout of the graph, you can change it by simply dragging nodes with your mouse or [adjust the layout parameters](./layout-params.md).
+If you don't like the layout of the graph, you can change it by dragging nodes with your mouse or [adjusting the layout parameters](./layout-params.md).